Events that fire on a page with a Webix-based application fall into three groups:

 The same pattern is true for other pairs of properties.

-Event Mapping helps to get rid of repetitions in code when one and the same event should be attached to different components.
-If you have already attached an event to the component and described the function that this event triggers, you can route this event to another component in your app.
+Event Mapping helps to avoid repetitions in code when one and the same event should be attached to different components.
+If you have already attached an event to a component and described the handler function, you can route this event to another component in your app.

-For these needs, use the mapEvent method and pass a map into it, where the map is an event-object correspondence:
+For these needs, call the mapEvent method passing map into it, where the map is an event-object correspondence:

 webix.ui({